Young Adult Fantasy Fiction

 ‘Always a cup half full you are, Mr C. How’s your David doing?
 Will he be back for the summer?
 Such a lovely lad….’

 Tegan could still feel the seagull’s enamelled eye boring into her.
 She didn’t like seagulls.
-A couple of years ago her Aunt Yvette had come to spend a few days at the holiday chalet with them:
+Not since that day when Aunt Yvette had come to stay and Tegan had taken her to the secret cove…

 Standing in front of a revolving display of sunglasses, she caught her reflection in the mirror – her eyes only just visible below her long fringe.
 Pouting her black lips, she looked away again, fingers pulling nervously at the frayed sleeves of her over large sweatshirt.

-Moving past the small jewellery display, there was a flash of black from her painted nails as her left hand circled in a swift and practised arc, to pluck a silver trinket from its velvet backing.
+Tegan moved past the small jewellery display.
+There was a flash of black from her painted nails as her left hand circled in a swift and practised arc to pluck a silver trinket from its velvet backing.
 Barely pausing in her saunter down the aisle, she concealed her prize under her sleeve.